 The role of a freelance SEO consultant

 A freelance SEO consultant is typically someone who is hired on contract to take care of SEO for particular clients.
-It’s not necessary that a freelance consultant would only be working one client at any given time; they could also work with many, and switch from project-to-project as it suits them or the individual needs
+It’s not necessary that a freelance consultant would only be working with one client at any given time; they could also work with many, and switch from project to project as it suits them or the individual needs

 A day in the life of an SEO

-My typical working day is much like others.
+My typical working day is going to be much like others.
 I get into the office and check my emails, make a coffee and then I’m ready to get started.
 But my days may differ from others as I am a technical SEO consultant.
 This means I can be working more on the more technical aspects of a website rather than just on-page.